Alaska Anchorage Seawolves men's ice hockey

 The Alaska Anchorage Seawolves men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents the University of Alaska Anchorage.
 The Seawolves were an original member of the now defunct men's division in the Western Collegiate Hockey Association (WCHA).
 They played at the Sullivan Arena in Anchorage, Alaska, and moved to the Seawolf Sports Complex on campus at the start of the 2019–20 season.
+The Seawolves have reached the NCAA Division I tournament three times but have not made it since 1992, the longest appearance drought for all NCAA Division I men's hockey teams.

 History

 The Seawolves began their ice hockey program in 1979, playing 8 of its 31 games against Division II Alaska–Fairbanks, of which they won all of them, before beginning a full D-II schedule the following season.
 The Seawolves rose quickly in the Division II ranks, narrowly missing out on the NCAA tournament in 1984.
 The team was promoted to Division I that summer following the collapse of Division II hockey.

 Anchorage played as an Independent for a year before being a founding member of the first West Coast conference, the Great West Hockey Conference.
 The league was very short-lived, lasting only three seasons before the two non-Alaska schools dropped hockey entirely, but it did provide UAA with its first league title in 1987.
 The Seawolves were once again without a conference.

 A year later in 1990, they posted their first 20-win season at the D-I level and were selected to the NCAA Tournament, where they would be swept by Lake Superior State.
 They returned to the national tournament the following year after another 20-win campaign.
 This time they were able to win their first NCAA playoff game, sweeping Boston College, before being swept themselves by Northern Michigan.
 The 1991–92 season provided UAA with its best record in program history, with the team going 27–8–1 and garnering a third consecutive NCAA berth, a 3–7 loss to Lake Superior State.
 This would mark the Seawolves most recent NCAA playoff berth.
 After one more winning season, the Seawolves joined the Western Collegiate Hockey Association.

 The stability of their new conference came as a double-edged sword, however, as the Seawolves would spend the next 20 years finishing with losing records.
 To make matters worse, the team frequently lost both games in the opening round of the WCHA tournament, losing their first 20 consecutive WCHA playoff games.
 The 2003–04 season proved to be a surprising one, as despite finishing 8th in the WCHA, the Seawolves made it all the way to the WCHA semifinals.